How to ‘Answer the Question’

 Step 5: Make It Arguable

-Your thesis should be something a person could disagree with — that’s what makes it worth debating in an essay.
+Our thesis should make a claim someone could reasonably disagree with: that’s what makes it meaningful to argue in an essay.